pine nut

 Beyond rank #100,000.
 Source: FrequencyWords open word-frequency list.

-The English entry for pine nut is 8 letters long, classified as a noun, and transcribed in the International Phonetic Alphabet as /ˈpaɪn ˌnʌt/.
-It sits outside the most-frequent rank tiers, which is often why uncommon words generate more spelling variants per reader.
-The dominant gloss from Wiktionary reads: "The edible seed of any of several species of evergreen pine, especially Pinus pinea, Pinus cembra, and Pinus cembroides.".
+pine nut is uncommon English outside the top frequency list, classed as anoun, transcribed /ˈpaɪn ˌnʌt/.
+Rarity is why readers land here mid-draft.
+Gloss: "The edible seed of any of several species of evergreen pine, especially Pinus pinea, Pinus cembra, and Pinus cembroides.".

 Definition